 A band you'll want to see time and time again, Destination Unknown plays hot new country, old country favorites, and alternative music.
 Enjoy Nate Peterson and Jamie Lauren trading lead vocals and harmonizing with each other, while Nate plays the acoustic guitar.
 The backing band puts some rock in the country, and features Jeffro Arnold playing tasteful and sizzling lead guitar; Greg Davis, a rock solid drummer with energy to spare; and bassist Randy Stukenberg pushing the low end to its limits.
 Their ability and experience are second to none!
 In 2013 the band played at Country Thunder on the Q98.5 stage, and the Great American Country stage.

 Performing Thursday, September 5, 7 p.m. to 10 p.m.

 Have some fun, and laugh along with Chris and Max.

 The WSPY Noon Show is a 90-minute program dedicated to promoting and educating the live and radio audiences on the importance of agriculture to the Fair.
 The roots of most State, County and local fairs tend to have agricultural origins, such as showing off prized livestock, produce, or, the canned and baked goods that come from the raw products grown on our Midwestern farms.
-Also broadcast on WSQR, WCSJ and WKBK
+The show is also broadcast on WSQR, WCSJ and WLBK.